The 20 Best Primary Lateral Sclerosis Doctors Near Me

 Offers Telehealth

-Jeffrey Statland is a Neurologist in Fairway, Kansas.
-Dr. Statland has been practicing medicine for over 21 years and is rated as an Elite provider by MediFind in the treatment of Primary Lateral Sclerosis.
-His top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Paramyotonia Congenita, Primary Lateral Sclerosis, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), and Gastrostomy.
+Jeffrey Statland is a Neurologist practicing medicine in Fairway, Kansas.
+He has been practicing medicine for over 21 years.
+Dr. Statland is rated as an Elite provider by MediFind in the treatment of Primary Lateral Sclerosis.
+He is also highly rated in 50 other conditions, according to our data.
+His clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Paramyotonia Congenita, Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease), Primary Lateral Sclerosis, and Gastrostomy.
+Dr. Statland is board certified in American Board Of Psychiatry And Neurology, Neurology - 2011.
 Dr. Statland is currently accepting new patients.

 Elite in Primary Lateral Sclerosis